StanfordPL/stoke/README.md

 STOKE
 =====

-STOKE is a stochastic optimizer for the x86-64 instruction set.
+STOKE is a stochastic optimizer and program synthesizer for the x86-64 instruction set.
 STOKE uses random search to explore the extremely high-dimensional space of all possible program transformations.
-Although any one random transformation is unlikely to produce a code sequence that is both correct and an improvement over the original, the repeated application of millions of transformations is sufficient to produce novel and non-obvious code sequences that have been shown to outperform the code produced by general-purpose and domain-specific compilers, and in some cases expert hand-written code.
+Although any one random transformation is unlikely to produce a code sequence that is desirable, the repeated application of millions of transformations is sufficient to produce novel and non-obvious code sequences.
+STOKE can be used in many different scenarios, such as optimizing code for performance or size, synthesizing an implementation from scratch or to trade accuracy of floating point computations for performance.
+As a superoptimizer, STOKE has been shown to outperform the code produced by general-purpose and domain-specific compilers, and in some cases expert hand-written code.

+In addition to searching over programs, STOKE contains verification infrastructure to show the equivalence between x86-64 programs.
+STOKE can consider test-cases, perform bounded verification all the way to fully formal verification that shows the equivalence for all possible inputs.

 STOKE has appeared in a number of publications.
 For a thorough introduction to the design of STOKE, see: